Hey, I’m Matthew Fenton, the guy behind Winning Solo. Thanks for being here.

 What I promise you is to share everything I’ve learned – the good, the bad and the counter-intuitive – so that you may apply it to your own work and life as you see fit.
 Like all the important things in life, it will require some effort on your part.

 Freelancing, consulting, knowledge work, self-employment, soloism – whatever you wish to call it, it’s best viewed as an exercise in lifestyle design.
 It’s a chance to create the life of your dreams.

 Of course, your dreams aren’t the same as mine – and that’s exactly the point.
 I want you to enjoy the freedom and balance to live life on your terms.

 I’m here to help you however I can.

 - My music collection (if you need ambient music for those “deep work” days, I’m your guy)

-- Reading anything I can get my paws on
+- Reading anything I can get my hands on

 Other fun facts: I’ve competed in the World Series of Poker and am a graduate of the Second City Improvisation Program.

 I live in Chicago’s thriving Fulton Market District with my wife, Kara, and Dylan and McTavish, our internationally famous, Zoom-bombing cats.